Smatek1001/AI_DnD/Characters/PCs/Vaelin_Shadowleaf.md

 * **Keen Senses:** You have proficiency in the Perception skill.
 (Already applied above.)
 * **Fey Ancestry:** You have advantage on saving throws against being charmed, and magic can't put you to sleep.
 * **Trance:** Elves don't need to sleep.
 Instead, they meditate deeply, remaining semiconscious, for 4 hours a day.
 The Common word for this meditation is "trance."
 While meditating, you can dream after a fashion; such dreams are actually mental exercises that have become reflexive through years of practice.
 After resting in this way, you gain the same benefit that a human does from 8 hours of sleep.
-* **Cantrip:** You know the _Minor Illusion_ cantrip.
+* **Cantrip:** You know the _Prestidigitation_ cantrip.
 (As per your house rule, you start with Prestidigitation and can swap it after a long rest.)
 Intelligence is your spellcasting ability for it.
 * **Extra Language:** You can speak, read, and write **Undercommon**.

 ### Class Features (Rogue Level 1):